Mecca-Research/SolarHarmonicsConsole/README.md

-Solar Harmonics Console — Interactive Solar System Simulator (v1.0)

-Visual sizes: planets & Sun render with more realistic relative proportions

-(kept orbits/physics unchanged).
-Each planet has a per‑planet "Visual Size"

-slider (0–100% extra) that persists while running and affects only rendering.

-• Angle control fixed: choose Absolute frame OR Prograde‑relative (default).

- • Reset visual sizes: one-click reset of all per‑planet visual scales.

- Still sandbox‑safe: no network/wallet calls; pure client canvas.
+Solar Harmonics Console — Interactive Solar System Simulator (v1.0) is a real-time, physics-driven orbital sandbox that brings our solar neighborhood to life.
+Built on Newtonian gravity with adjustable parameters, it lets you speed up or slow down time, alter planetary masses, apply instantaneous or continuous thrust, and experiment with orbital engineering scenarios.
+The simulation features visually scaled planets for clarity, dynamic Kuiper and asteroid belts, and intuitive controls for tweaking celestial mechanics — making it both a playful educational tool and a platform for advanced solar system experimentation.

 <img width="1597" height="871" alt="SHC1" src="https://github.com/user-attachments/assets/10a9a958-07dd-4ed9-b1b3-e47df75757c3" />